mikeal/ZDAG/SPEC.md

-It is relatively simple to add string compression in variant codecs like `zdag-deflate` since all the potential string data is already packed into a contained header.
+It is relatively simple to add string compression in variant codecs like `zdag-deflate` since all the potential string data is already packed into its own header.
 In fact, the initial POC for zdag included this option and while it didn't show reasonable gains for blockchain value data it would likely be much more effective when applied to a block that consists mainly of UTF8 string data.